groundcover-com/caretta/README.md

 Along those labels, Caretta uses other labels for Grafana's Node Graph panel.

 #### Example metric data
-This example shows a connection between a client named `checkoutservice`, controlled by a deployment, to a service named `productioncatalogservice` on port 3550, prom the perspective of the client.
+This example shows a connection between a client named `checkoutservice`, controlled by a deployment, to a service named `productioncatalogservice` on port 3550, from the perspective of the client.
 Total bytes sent by the client in this connection is 2537 bytes.
 ```
 caretta_links_observed{client_id="1074587981",client_kind="Deployment",client_name="checkoutservice",client_namespace="demo-ng",link_id="198768460",role="1",server_id="1112713827",server_kind="Service",server_name="productcatalogservice",server_namespace="demo-ng",server_port="3550"} 2537
 ```